nasa/CCDD/README.md

 * Made the path to the user's guide (accessible from the Help menu) a user-definable setting in the program Preferences dialog
 * Removed storing/retrieving the data table data field column names in CSV exports files
 * Updated the User's Guide
+* Corrected the patch handler to retain internal table row order

 *** Version 2.1.5 has been released **